MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 -	**Dashboards**: An assistant widget is displayed on **Sales Activity Social Dashboard** dashboard.

--	**Entities**: An assistant widget displays insight cards related to the following entities – accounts, contacts, leads, opportunities and cases.
+-	**Entities**: An assistant widget displays insight cards related to the following entities – accounts, contacts, leads, opportunities, and cases.
 The following screen is an example of assistant widget displayed on dashboards and entities:

     > [!div class="mx-imgBorder"]
     > ![Assistant widget in entities](media/assistant-widget-entities.png "Assistant widget in entities")

 ## What cards do I see?

--	When you open the assistant through the navigation bar or dashboard, you will see the cards that are relevant to you.
+-	When you open the assistant through the navigation bar or dashboard, you'll see the cards that are relevant to you.

--	When you open the assistant through a record, you will see the cards that are related to that record.
+-	When you open the assistant through a record, you'll see the cards that are related to that record.

 ## Categorization of insight cards

-Typically, the insight cards are categorized into notifications and insights which helps you to understand whether to take actions immediately or to view for information and act later.
+Typically, the insight cards are categorized into notifications and insights, which help you to understand whether to take actions immediately or to view for information and act later.

 -	**Notifications**: Displays insight cards about your upcoming, and past-due items and events.
 The notifications include meetings and reminders sections.

     The **upcoming meetings** section displays the cards on meetings that are scheduled for the current day.

-    The **reminders** section displays the cards that requires your attention.
+    The **reminders** section displays the cards that require your attention.

     >[!NOTE]
     >Custom insight cards created by your organization through Assistant Studio are displayed as reminders.